 According to the band, the record is a concept album, revolving around artificial intelligence and space exploration.
 M. Shadows, the frontman of the group, said in an interview with The Rolling Stone, that “we wanted to write about artificial intelligence, not really in a sci-fi way, not in a Terminator sort of way, but in more in, like, a scientific way.
 The album is talking about things are right around the corner that could potentially be changing the world.”
 He goes on to give an example of a few of the album’s tracks: “The song ‘Paradigm’ talks about nanobots – and how they can potentially be used to cure diseases and help you live forever…Or a song like “Creating God” – computers are getting smarter and smarter, and all of a sudden, they’re becoming your god; they’re so much more intelligent than you, you seem like apes to them, or ants.”

 I first listened to the album not having read this interview, and consequently, had many WTF moments along the way.
 I was expecting, and hoping for, another City of Evil or Nightmare, which are my two favorite A7X albums.
-The Stage is probably the furthest thing from their typical handbanging, metal sound.
+The Stage (affiliate link) is probably the furthest thing from their typical handbanging, metal sound.
 However, after reading The Rolling Stone article and then listening to the album again, I adjusted my expectations.
 I listened to it as its own separate work and was able to understand it for the masterpiece it truly is.

 An imposing album with a runtime of approximately 73 minutes, The Stage is the longest album from the band yet.
 It also features a new drummer in the mix, Brooks Wackerman, former drummer for Bad Religion, and the replacement for Arin IIejay.
 Listening to the album, I definitely picked up elements of 80’s metal and punk, including the use of synthesizers and breakneck tempos.
 I have to admit, the 80’s styling of some of the sounds, especially in combination with the progressive theme, is a little disjointed for me, and seems to almost work against the goal of not giving the album a Terminator feel.
 This 80’s throwback is especially apparent in tracks such as the album’s namesake, “The Stage,” and is also prominent in “Higher.”
 The very beginning of “The Stage” opens with a synthesizer, but quickly transitions into a song that resembles the band’s edgy style, which is executed perfectly by Gates’ and Vegeance’s superb guitars.
 “Higher” also has the same ethereal feel at the beginning, but continues to a song with a very Scorpions-esque feel to it, especially in the the way Shadows sings some of the phrases in the bridge.
 Even though I am a die-hard Scorpions fan, I feel that Shadows strains his voice to achieve those higher notes, which detracts from the song.